Facebook Pixel Department Projects | Western Kentucky University

 Ethnographic Overview and Assessment of Abraham Lincoln Birthplace National Historical Park

-The Abraham Lincoln Birthplace National Historical Park ethnographic overview and assessment project involves conducting research to identify, document, and assess traditionally associated communities and ethnographic resources in and near the park, including the traditional uses of and associations with these resources.
-The study seeks to identify groups who have both traditional and contemporary ties to the park and to identify resource uses and concerns that may affect the National Park Service's management responsibilities for natural and cultural resources located within park boundaries.
-Since 2015, students in both the undergraduate and graduate Anthropology and Folk Studies programs have assisted departmental faculty and staff by conducting ethnographic interviews, architectural surveys, and fieldnotes for the project.
+The Abraham Lincoln Birthplace National Historical Park ethnographic overview and assessment project involved conducting research to identify, document, and assess traditionally associated communities and ethnographic resources in and near the park, including the traditional uses of and associations with these resources.
+The study sought to identify groups who have both traditional and contemporary ties to the park and to identify resource uses and concerns that may affect the National Park Service's management responsibilities for natural and cultural resources located within park boundaries.
+For several years, students in both the undergraduate and graduate Anthropology and Folk Studies programs assisted departmental faculty and staff by conducting ethnographic interviews, architectural surveys, and fieldnotes for the project.

 Ethnographic Overview and Assessment of Mammoth Cave National Park

-This project, like the Abraham Lincoln Birthplace National Historical Park project above, involves conducting research to identify, document, and assess traditionally associated communities and ethnographic resources in and near the park, including the traditional uses of and associations with these resources.
-The study seeks to identify groups who have both traditional and contemporary ties to the park and to identify resource uses and concerns that may affect the National Park Service's management responsibilities for natural and cultural resources located within park boundaries.
-Since 2015, students in both the undergraduate and graduate Anthropology and Folk Studies programs have assisted departmental faculty and staff by conducting ethnographic interviews, architectural surveys, and fieldnotes for the project.
+This project, like the Abraham Lincoln Birthplace National Historical Park project above, involved conducting research to identify, document, and assess traditionally associated communities and ethnographic resources in and near the park, including the traditional uses of and associations with these resources.
+The study sought to identify groups who have both traditional and contemporary ties to the park and to identify resource uses and concerns that may affect the National Park Service's management responsibilities for natural and cultural resources located within park boundaries.
+For several years, students in both the undergraduate and graduate Anthropology and Folk Studies programs assisted departmental faculty and staff by conducting ethnographic interviews, architectural surveys, and fieldnotes for the project.
+The final report is available online by the National Park Service.

 Kentucky Folklife Program Projects